Soeparmanto: Career

 Upon completing high school, Soeparmanto joined the civil service.
-Seven years after that, he was sent to study governance sciences at the Gadjah Mada University.
+Seven years after that, he was sent to study governance sciences at Gadjah Mada University.
 He graduated from the university with a doctorandus in 1961.

 On 5 November 1966, Soeparmanto was chosen as the secretary to the Director General of General Government and Regional Autonomy, Soenandar Prijosoedarmo.
 In early 1978, Soeparmanto was entrusted by the Minister of Home Affairs to lead the civil servants union inside the Department of Home Affairs.

 After almost two decades working inside the Department of Home Affairs, Soeparmanto was posted to East Java as vice governor.
 He was installed for the position on 10 October 1981.
 He initially served as vice governor alone for four years until former provincial secretary Trimarjono was named as the second vice governor in 1985.
 Soeparmanto was assigned the portofolio of economic development, while Trimarjono was assigned the portofolio of welfare affairs.

 Following an eight-year service in East Java as vice governor, Soeparmanto was nominated as the governor of Central Kalimantan.
 In an internal election held by the Central Kalimantan parliament, Soeparmanto won a majority of votes, defeating local candidates.
 He was sworn in on 23 January 1989.

 At the end of his term, the central government tried to put former West Java vice governor Karna Suwanda as his successor, but failed due to the strong resistance from local politicians.
 Soeparmanto was eventually succeeded by Warsito Rasman, who happened to also succeed him as vice governor, albeit in an acting capacity.
 The government managed to install Warsito Rasman as a definitive governor through political maneuvers.